wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ### DM Notes and Random Tables

 - At the end of Orientation Week, the players should level up to 2nd level.
 - At the end of this adventure (midterm of their first year), the players should level up to 3rd level.
+Ask what they did on their midterm break to gain their subclass.

 ### References